 Mastiha is a unique Greek product with a distinctive taste.
 This is actually a pine resin derived from the mastic trees that are indigenous to Chios island.

 However, the taste of pure mastiha can be a little much for some.
-You will find it sold in the various deli and agro-products stores across the country.
+You will find it sold in the various deli and agro-product stores across the country.

 There is also a dedicated mastiha shop on the corner of El.
 Venizelou and Kriezotou in Central Athens.
 Here, you have the option of sampling mastiha products before you buy them.